tc39/proposal-atomics-wait-async/PROPOSAL.md

 `Atomics.waitAsync(i32a, index, value, [timeout]) => result`

-The arguments are intepreted and checked as for `Atomics.wait`.
+The arguments are interpreted and checked as for `Atomics.wait`.
 If argument checking fails an exception is thrown synchronously, as for `Atomics.wait`.